contagon/handbook/2020-12/38-church-policies-and-guidelines.md

 Children who are not born in the covenant can become part of an eternal family by being sealed to their natural or adoptive parents.
 These children receive the same right to blessings as if they had been born in the covenant.

-A child may be sealed only to two parents﻿—a husband and wife﻿—and not to one parent only.
+A child may be sealed only to two parents—a husband and wife—and not to one parent only.

 Males who are at least 11 and turning 12 during the year of the ordinance must hold the priesthood and be ordained to the office appropriate to their age before they may be sealed to their parents.
 Members who are married or are 21 or older may not be sealed to their parents unless they are endowed.